trains-io/z21cli/README.md

 The `z21` CLI can discover and inspect CAN bus detector devices.

-To begin, subscribe to CAN-bus update events:
+To begin, we will subscribe to CAN-bus update events:

 ```sh
 z21cli sub add CAN_DETECTOR_UPDATES